Generalized Anxiety

 • rashes, and

-• inability to fully control the anxiety
+• a sense of not being able to fully control the anxiety

 Where does it come from?